-The mission of the Boone County Probation Department is to provide the Court with a system of quality programs.
-These programs are responsive to constitutional and statutory requirements and reflect judicial priorities and community needs.
-The focus is restoring the client to be a productive citizen without compromising the safety of the community.
+The mission of the Boone County Probation Department is to provide the Court with a system of quality programs which are responsive to constitutional and statutory requirements and reflect judicial priorities and community needs.
+The focus is to restore the offender to productive citizenship without compromising the safety of the community.
 Probation Officers provide assistance and guidance to those individuals so that they may be reintegrated into society in a productive and meaningful manner, while holding them accountable for court ordered conditions.